 When using this type of net, be sure to keep your copy simple and offer opportunities to move the conversation forward along with an enticing CTA.

 Crafting your bot experience this way ensures visitors don’t stall, but also aren’t bombarded by pushy questions.
 Remember, your goal is to create conversational guides.
 You want your bot to be the ever-vigilant salesperson gently guiding the customer towards a solution.

 When Drift implemented our just browsing bot, we saw a 13% increase in leads captured and meetings booked within the same month.

-Unlike the example above where the bot essentially says, “Bye!” when a visitor said they were just browsing, we offer an opportunity for our visitors to learn more about our service.
+Unlike the example above where the chatbot software essentially says, “Bye!” when a visitor said they were just browsing, we offer an opportunity for our visitors to learn more about our service.

 They did say “just browsing” right?

 This is a perfect opportunity to offer information that supports their browsing behavior.

 Don’t get me wrong, websites are great for browsing.
 But you have to do so much searching to find what you’re looking for.
 So why not help a little bit?